vitiral/bridge-rpc/README.md

 ## Bridge Discovery Phase
 The bridge knows where data goes because it holds a table of `node_id`s mapped to the addresses of the next bridge.
-It learns of the `node_id`s/addresses through it's Discovery phase.
+It learns of the `node_id`s/addresses through the Discovery phase.

-The discovery phase is a process as follows:
+The discovery phase goes as follows:
+- the bridge sends out a protocol-specific broadcast message notifying nodes of its location.
+    - note: it is not important whether this is dropped, as nodes can also send out a broadcast asking bridges.
+- Any nodes/bridges that get this must send `FN_REGISTER_SELF` to the bridge and make sure it completes.
+- Whenever there is a bridge registered `FN_STREAM_REGISTERED_NODES` also gets sent as well, which guarantees that the two bridges stay in sync.

 # Function Description
 Functions are the way in which the user's software communicates with other